Dorian Leigh: Modeling career

 Dorian's parents thought modeling was not respectable, so Dorian used only her first and middle name during her career.
 When Dorian became an enormous success though, they thought it was acceptable that their youngest daughter Suzy use the Parker last name when she also became a famous model.
-Their other daughter, Florian, also had modeling photos in Vogue and Harper's Bazaar, but quit when she married a man in the military, and was living in Oahu when Pearl Harbor was bombed in 1941.
-Florian was considered the ultimate beauty among the Parker girls.
+Their second eldest daughter, Florian, also had modeling photos in Vogue and Harper's Bazaar, but quit when she married a man in the military, and was living in Oahu when Pearl Harbor was bombed in 1941.

-Dorian instantly became busy with modeling assignments, landing on the covers of major magazines such as Vogue, Harper's Bazaar, Paris Match, LIFE, and Elle.
+Dorian quickly became busy with modeling assignments, landing on the covers of major magazines such as Vogue, Harper's Bazaar, Paris Match, LIFE, and Elle.
 Because of her schedule, Dorian's two children were sent to live with her parents in Florida, while she was based in New York City and traveling to Europe.

 In 1946, Dorian appeared on the cover of six American Vogue magazines.
 She worked with famous fashion photographers Irving Penn, John Rawlings, Cecil Beaton, and Paul Radkai.
-She dated Irving Penn, who later married another model Lisa Fonssagrives.
-On one assignment, she argued with Paul Radkai's wife Karen, who wanted to be a fashion photographer and wanted to take many extra, and free photos of Dorian for her portfolio.
-When Dorian balked at having to pose for Karen without being paid, Karen warned Dorian she would "ruin her."
+She dated Irving Penn, who later married another model, Lisa Fonssagrives.
+On one assignment, she argued with Paul Radkai's wife Karen, who wanted to be a fashion photographer and to take many extra, and free, photos of Dorian for her portfolio.
+When Dorian balked at having to pose for Karen without being paid, Karen warned her she would "ruin her."
 Indeed, Vogue never used Dorian again, and Karen became a Vogue photographer for many years.

 Dorian easily transitioned to working with Harper's Bazaar's new, young photographer, Richard Avedon.
 Avedon would become one of the most famous photographers in history.
-While living in her apartment in New York, a young author, Truman Capote visited a friend in an apartment near hers.
-Capote was fascinated by Dorian's lifestyle of non-stop men, coming-and-goings, and having a store across the street handle her phone calls (since there were no answering machines back in the early 1950s).
-He struck up a friendship with Dorian, and called her "Happy-go-lucky."
+While living in her apartment in New York, a young author, Truman Capote, visited a friend in an apartment near hers.
+Capote was fascinated by Dorian's lifestyle of non-stop men, coming and goings, and having a store across the street handle her phone calls, since there were no answering machines back in the early 1950s.
+He struck up a friendship with Dorian and called her "Happy-go-lucky."
 Capote's character Holly Golightly in his famous 1958 novel Breakfast at Tiffany's is said to be largely based on Dorian's life, as well as socialite Gloria Vanderbilt's.